RakshaAage/SPPU-2019-Pattern-TE-DSBDA-Practicals/README.md

     names : &#39;sex&#39; and &#39;age&#39;)
     3. Write observations on the inference from the above statistics.

-5.Perform the following operations on iris dataset
+5. Perform the following operations on iris dataset
     1. List down the features and their types
     2. Create a box plot and histogram for each feature in the dataset.
     3. Compare distributions and identify outliers.

-6.Create a Linear Regression Model using Python/R to predict home prices using Boston Housing Dataset.
+6. Create a Linear Regression Model using Python/R to predict home prices using Boston Housing Dataset.
 Find the performance of your model.

 7. Create a   logistic regression model  on social network ads.csv to perform classification on given dataset.
-8. Compute Confusion matrix to find TP, FP, TN, FN, Accuracy, Error rate, Precision, Recall .
+Compute Confusion matrix to find TP, FP, TN, FN, Accuracy, Error rate, Precision, Recall .

-8.Create a Naïve Bayes classification model using Python on on social network ads.csv   dataset.
+8. Create a Naïve Bayes classification model using Python on on social network ads.csv   dataset.
 Compute Confusion matrix to find TP, FP, TN, FN, Accuracy, Error rate, Precision, Recall on the given dataset.

-9.For given text apply following preprocessing methods:
+9. For given text apply following preprocessing methods:
     1. Tokenization
     2. POS Tagging
     3. Stop word Removal